 draw_text(xx, yy, dist);

 In that simple example code we have halved the operations being done, simply by assigning to local variables first.
-In large code blocks this can be a significant optimization, and you should always look at ways in which your code can be compacted to have the lowest number of operations or function calls.
+In large code blocks this can be a significant optimisation, and you should always look at ways in which your code can be compacted to have the lowest number of operations or function calls.
+It's also worth noting that any variable lookup done on any instance will benefit from being stored in a local variable if used more than once in any code, and this is especially true when compiling using the YYC.

 myarray = 0;